Bernd Lange: Recognition

 Lange was awarded the Order of Merit of the Federal Republic of Germany.
+On 18 May 2026, Lower Saxony's Minister-President Olaf Lies awarded Lange the Lower Saxony State Medal, the state's highest honour..
 In November 2011 he was awarded the MEP Award by The Parliament Magazine in the category "Trade".
 He was awarded the Fair Politician Award of the Year award 2012/2013 (Max van der Stoel Foundation).

 Personal life

 Lange is married and has one daughter and an adult adopted son.
 He lives in Burgdorf, Germany.